 — Timothy Sykes (@timothysykes) August 25, 2014

 - Networking: By joining the Inner Circle, you suddenly join a community of like-minded day traders that have varying levels of experience – where you can trade knowledge and gain some insight.
 Apart from stock-specific chat rooms (like “Under $1” and “Over $1”), there is also a “Traders Lounge” where after-hours networking takes place.
 Clay actively participates in these chat rooms.

-- No Performance History: Not only is there no performance history of the alerts ClayTrader sends out, he doesn’t show his subscribers his own personal performance.
-We are meant to believe that Clay – after taking a massive financial hit in the past – was able to bounce back and create his own winning, emotion-free trading strategy.
-He doesn’t, however, offer up any sort of proof – or show us real-time trading.
+- No Performance History: Not only is there no performance history of the alerts ClayTrader sends out, but he also doesn’t show his subscribers his personal trading performance.
+We are meant to believe that Clay – after taking a massive financial hit in the past – he was able to bounce back and create a winning, emotion-free trading strategy.
+He doesn’t, however, offer up any proof – or show us real-time trading.
 Case studies or analyzing charts in hindsight offers little value to subscribers.
-It’s not actually clear if he’s even trading currently, or just making his money by operating the site.
+It’s not clear if he’s even trading currently, or just making his money by operating the site.

-- Price: While the Inner Circle subscription is reasonable at $99 per year, the other options seem pretty inflated.
+- Price: While the Inner Circle subscription is reasonable at $99 per year, the other options seem kind of inflated.
 It appears as though Clay expects a lot from beginner day traders when it comes to their purse strings.
 What rookie trader has an extra $2000 lying around?

 - Refund Policy: ClayTrader.com has a very strict refund policy and in most cases, you won’t receive a refund if you’re unhappy with your purchase.
 The Inner Circle membership is set to auto-renew every year so members can easily forget to cancel and end up getting charged $99 to their credit card.
 Also to receive a refund on certain products, you will have to jump through hoops and show proof of your effort.